FabioAntunes/paka-api/README.md

 Along with Paka API another two repos were developed, [Paka-Web](https://github.com/FabioAntunes/paka-web) a single page application and [Paka-APP](https://github.com/FabioAntunes/paka-app) a Cordova mobile application.

+You will need a CouchDB and a MySQL server, just add those configs to the .env

 ### Installation:
   1. Clone the repo: <code>$ git clone git@github.com:FabioAntunes/paka-api.git</code>